bhatvinayak/mhz_cxf-c1f-Vulnhub-Walkthrough/README.md

 ![Screenshot](7b.png)

-So there is a new file now remb2.txt (Heard of this filename before?)
+So there is a new file now remb2.txt (Heard of this file name before?)

 **Step 10: Take a look at remb2.txt file**